webserverdude/f5_grafana_syslog/Send_F5_Syslog_Data_to_Fluentd.md

 # Send F5 Syslog Data to Fluentd

-This article shows how to collect syslog data into InfluxDB using Fluentd and build a Grafana dashboard
+This article shows how to collect syslog data from BIG-IP AFM into InfluxDB using Fluentd and build a Grafana dashboard

 ![flow_fluentd](assets/flow_fluentd.png)